 Heat the Key

 Sometimes when dealing with a frozen lock using a heated key can be the easiest and most effective solution.
 You have a couple of options to warm up a key, either by using your body heat or a lighter.
-You can put the key between the palms of your hands and rub them against each other until the key is warm enough to try and insert it into the lock and remove it few times until you can turn the key inside the lock.
+You can warm the key with your hands by rubbing them against each while holding the key and when the key is warm enough insert the key into the lock and remove it few times until you can turn the key inside the lock.
 If you have a lighter heat the key from a reasonable distance and then try to turn it inside the lock.

 Use Hand Sanitizer

-Hand sanitizer has become very common in households and offices as a result of the corona pandemic.
-The alcohol content in the hand sanitizer can help to dissolve any ice that might have caused your lock to freeze.
-All you have to do is apply a little of the sanitizer gel to the key before inserting it into the lock or alternatively if it is a sanitizer spray then spray it into the keyhole and try to turn the key inside the lock.
+Hand sanitizer has become very common as a result of the corona pandemic.
+The alcohol content in the hand sanitizer can help to dissolve the ice your frozen lock.
+All you have to do is apply the sanitizer gel to the key before inserting it into the lock or alternatively if it is a sanitizer spray then just spray directly into the keyhole and try to turn the key.

 De-Icer